-My very first Disneyland experience was eating dinner at Goofy’s Kitchen at the Disneyland Hotel on the night we arrived.
+My very first Disneyland experience was eating at Goofy’s Kitchen for dinner at the Disneyland Hotel on the night we arrived.

 Find out how to score the BEST Disneyland Resort deals here.